The ELI offers the following six levels of intensive English study:

-ELI Friday Seminars are offered on most Friday afternoons during each IEP session.
-These seminars, which meet for 1.5-2 hours, are optional and free of charge to students enrolled in the IEP.
-A schedule of the seminars available each session is available at the beginning of the session, and students who wish to attend a particular seminar must sign up in the ELI office by 3:00 pm on the Thursday before the seminar.
-Seminars must have a minimum of 10 participants in order to make, and students will be notified by email each Thursday afternoon as to which seminars have made and which have been cancelled for that particular Friday.
+ELI Seminars are offered on Wednesday and Friday afternoons during each IEP session.
+These seminars, which meet for 45 minutes, are optional and free of charge to students enrolled in the IEP.
+A schedule of the seminars available each session is available at the beginning of the session, and students who wish to attend a particular seminar must sign up in the ELI office by 3:00 pm on the day before the seminar.

 Examples of seminar topics include the following: Advertising, American/Alabama Football, American Idioms, Spelling in English, Civil Rights in Alabama, Celebrating Halloween, Celebrating Thanksgiving, and Geocaching.